furrychemistry/ARK-Engrams-Override/README.md

 Setup to use a local MSSQL database.
 You can change the 'DBConn' string in Properties\Settings.
 Changes could be made to work from an xml file, since DataSet supports it.

-Sql files are included in Properties to create database tables and fill in data:
+Sql files included in Properties to create tables and data:
-	Engrams table and data
+*	Engrams table and data
-	EngramCategories table and data
+*	EngramCategories table and data
-Database name:  ARK
-NOTE: There is no auto-increment on the primary keys.
-Also by design.
+NOTE: Database name is ARK, and there is no auto-increment on the primary keys by design.

-To commit changes you make, you -have- to hit the 'Save Changes' button.
+To commit changes you make, you -have- to hit the 'Save Changes' button, by design.
-This is by design.
 Could be modified to update changes as you end a row edit.

 I created categories to make filtering the engrams easier.